nst-cloud/kotlin-multiplatform-libsodium/README.md

 attack surfaces, bugs and other issues and you shouldn't use it in production until it has been reviewed by community.

 ## LLM/AI Contributions
-We do not accept AI-generated or AI-assisted contributions at this time.
+We do not accept AI (LLM) generated or AI (LLM) assisted contributions at this time.

 ## Installation